meta-llama/llama-stack/docs/source/introduction/index.md

 **Robust Ecosystem**
 - Llama Stack is already integrated with distribution partners (cloud providers, hardware vendors, and AI-focused companies).
-- Ecosystem offers tailored infrastructure, software, and services for deploying with a variety of models.
+- Ecosystem offers tailored infrastructure, software, and services for deploying a variety of models.

 ### Our Philosophy